kenjiSpecial/budo-gulp-starter/README.md

-#three-js-startker-kit
+#pixi-js-startker-kit

 install npm modules.

 npm update --save

-It is based on ("budo-gulp-starter")[https://github.com/mattdesl/budo-gulp-starter] by (Matt)[https://github.com/mattdesl]
+It is based on ["budo-gulp-starter"](https://github.com/mattdesl/budo-gulp-starter) by [Matt](https://github.com/mattdesl)

-the below is the README.md of ("budo-gulp-starter")[https://github.com/mattdesl/budo-gulp-starter].
+the below is the README.md of ["budo-gulp-starter"](https://github.com/mattdesl/budo-gulp-starter).

 ## In Development :construction: